kcjengr/qtpyvcp/docs/source/quick_start.rst

 **Notes**

-This installation method is tested to work on Debian 9 (Stretch), it should work on other distros as well.
+This installation method is tested to work on Debian 9 (Stretch) and Mint 19.1, it should work on other distros as well.
 If you intend to make your own VCPs or contribute to QtPyVCP you will need to set up a :doc:`development install <installation>`.